kaushikmitr/inference-benchmark/README.md

 # Inference Benchmark

-A model server agnostic inference benchmarking tool that can be used to benchmark LLMs running on differet infrastructure like GPU and TPU.
+A model server agnostic inference benchmarking tool that can be used to benchmark LLMs running on different infrastructure like GPUs and TPUs.
 It can also be run on a GKE cluster as a container.

 ## Run the benchmark